proteus1991/Weather-project/README.md

 ## Feature
 - verify your API key.
-If your key were wrong, there would be a prompt about how to get your correct key.
+If your key were wrong, there would be a prompt about how to get your key correctly.
-- click the Temperature bar and then the temp unit will change from Celsius to Fahrenheit.
+- Click the Temperature bar and the Temp unit will change from Celsius to Fahrenheit.
+- The weather icon will change according to the weather description (Clear, Rain, Snow, Extrem, etc.).
-- The background will change according to the weather.
+- The background will change according to the weather description.

 ## Authors